 1920s Rain Slickers

 The turn of the century introduced a new technique of rubberizing fabric that was soft and pliable and ready for use in clothing.
-It didn’t breath well and was prone to deterioration from natural body oils but it was better than wearing a stiff rubber slicker or heavy oilcloth.
+It didn’t breathe well and was prone to deterioration from natural body oils, but it was better than wearing a stiff rubber slicker or heavy oilcloth.
 The rubberized cloth was usually sewn with a top cloth, like a lining, of wool or cotton.
-In the ad below, Bombazine, a cotton fabric with a rubberized inner surface was used for making raincoats and rain hats.
-It came in both a smooth and textured finished like tweed or spun wool.
-These raincoats or rain slickers mimicked the coat fashion of the time– longer length, loose belt, high roll / convertible collar and large pockets.
+In the ad below, Bombazine, a cotton fabric with a rubberized inner surface, was used for making raincoats and rain hats.
+It came in both a smooth and textured finish, with the latter being like tweed or spun wool.
+These raincoats or rain slickers mimicked the coat fashion of the time – longer length, loose belt, high roll / convertible collar, and large pockets.
 The matching hats were shaped like a mop cap or shower cap with a turndown brim.
-Popular 1920s raincoat colors were tan, navy blue and grey.
+Popular 1920s raincoat colors were tan, navy blue, and grey.

-In the mid to late 1920s we see more variety of cloth offered in raincoats.
-Canvas cloth which is not rubberized but generally water repellant was borrowed from menswear and adapted for women.
-Oilcloth too was adopted as a better but very heavy alternative.
-Then there was glossy leatherette which I believe was just rubber (looks like vinyl.)
-The one on the left is quite modern for the times.
+In the mid to late 1920s, we see more variety of cloth offered in raincoats.
+Canvas cloth which was not rubberized but generally water repellant was borrowed from menswear and adapted for women.
+Oilcloth, too, was adopted as a better but very heavy alternative.
+Then there was glossy leatherette, which I believe was just rubber (looks like vinyl).
+The one above is quite modern for the times.
 “Made of heavy twill leatherette.
 Piped in white.
 You can choose four good shades: Red, Navy, Brown, Black.”
 The new bold colors and white trim make it very mod indeed.
-Other colors from the era include yellow, green and gas blue.
+Other colors from the era include yellow, green, and gas blue.

 Rain hats adjusted to the changes in women’s hat fashion.
-The mid 20s rain hat was now shaped like a cloche with wide fold up brim that could also snap down for more protection.
-With an umbrella, there wasn’t much need for a separate rain hat because the all wool felt fashion hat was quite rainproof already.
+The mid ’20s rain hat was now shaped like a cloche, with a wide fold up brim that could also snap down for more protection.
+With an umbrella there wasn’t much need for a separate rain hat, because the all wool felt fashion hat was quite rainproof already.

 1930s Raincoats & Capes